 Help with Cover Letters

 From the Writing Center at Rensselaer Polytechnic Institute, useful especially for those with a technical degree.
-Be sure to consult the advice about résumés in the link archive from English 105 and 198.
+Also check out the Purdue OWL's advice about cover letters, and be sure to consult the advice about résumés in the link archive from English 105 and 198.

 Important advice from the New York Times, February 2009: "A Cover Letter Is Not Expendable."